 With a large number of vague, job advertisements that promise a high salary, how can you tell a real job ad from a fake one?
 Don't worry!
-Here's what you need to look out for during your next job search:
+Let BGC Group, Singapore's trusted recruitment agency help you out.
+Here's what you need to look out for during your next job search.

 1. Keywords That Sound Too Good To Be True

 Let's be clear.
 If the job advertisement sounds too good to be true, there is a very high chance that it probably is!
 Look out for keywords that sounds a little suspicious.
 Often times, scammy keywords will make the job ad sound like a "get rich quick" scheme.
 Some keywords to look out for include, "work from home", "flexible hours", "very high pay", "no need for previous experience", and "must be ok with traveling overseas".

 Keep in mind that context is also important.
 Jobs that require years of specialization and experience with the words "no previous experience required" should be a red flag.

 2. "Work From Home" Schemes

 In a world where insurance agents and MLM schemes are rampant, jobs advertised as "work from home" positions are often fraudulent positions.
 A standard "work from home" scheme will offer people large sums of money in exchange for minimal effort.

 These scams aim to get two things out of you: your personal information and money from your wallet.
 Victims have reached out to Scam Alert Singapore with stories of agents asking for some money to purchase "starter packs", insurance, and membership fees before disappearing with the cash.
 In other cases, victims have been asked to reveal personal information such as their full names, IC numbers, phone numbers, security codes, and one time passwords (OTP's).